 If the case file(s) contains the required information, then the case manager will calendar the petition(s) for Ex Parte Hearing.
 If the case file(s) is deficient, the petition and proposed order have not been submitted to eCourtesy into the Ex Parte Calendar Folder or the petition(s) requires a Special Set Hearing, then the case manager will not calendar the petition(s) for Ex Parte Hearing.

 Schedule an Appointment

 Wednesday Case Manager Review Appointments

-Attorneys may schedule in-person case manager reviews on Wednesdays from 9:30 a.m. to 11:00 a.m.
+Case manager reviews, which are in-person, occur on Wednesdays from 9:30 a.m. – 11:30 a.m.
 Attorneys may schedule a maximum of three cases and a maximum of six uncontested petitions per case for a case manager review.
 Petition(s) reviewed on Wednesdays will not be calendared for an Ex Parte Hearing before the judge.
 However, case managers will submit orders for the judge’s signature at a later date if the case file(s) contains all required information.

-On-line scheduling for the Wednesday appointments is available on Tuesdays from 8:30 a.m. to noon, one week before the review.
-For example, scheduling for Wednesday, August 10th, occurs on Tuesday, August 2nd, eight days in advance of the review.
+On-line scheduling for the Wednesday appointments is available on Tuesdays from 8:30 a.m. to noon, one day before the case manager review appointment.
+For example, scheduling for Wednesday, August 10th, occurs on Tuesday, August 9th, one day in advance of the review.

 Schedule an Appointment

 Petitions in Which No Case Manager Review Is Required

 For these matters, attorneys may proceed directly to the judge’s chambers to sign-in on a “walk in” basis for an Ex Parte Hearing without electronically requesting a hearing appointment.